-Businesses should not take any risks when it comes to security, whatever level of protection you are looking for it is important that you know who is coming in and out of your building.
-Being able to prove who was where and at what time can be absolutely vital for legal reasons and should the worst happen, CCTV evidence could prove more useful than anything else.
+Businesses need to be able to prove who was where and at what time for legal reasons and should the worst happen, CCTV evidence could prove more useful than anything else.

 IP CCTV system are a modern alternative to Analogue CCTV.
 IP CCTV systems convert video footage and images into data, which is then transmitted to a central PC held within the office or to another location of your choosing.
 The IP CCTV systems offer greater flexibility and high-quality images, making them a cost-effective solution.

-The IP CCTV systems we install all have the following benefits;
+The IP CCTV systems we install come with the following;

-- Mobile app – You may not always be on site, so you may need to be able to access your CCTV footage, remotely.
-You are able to view your CCTV footage live or in playback mode.
-All of the systems we install have a mobile app in which you are able to view, live what is occurring on your site(s).
+- Mobile app – All of the IP CCTV systems we install have a mobile app in which you are able to view, live what is occurring on your site(s) as well as using the playback feature.